alexanderkell/elecsim/README.md

         world.step()
 ```

-This will now run the scottish scenario for 20 years.
+This will now run the Scottish scenario for 20 years.

 ## Docker